 Hypothyroidism is characterized by a decrease in oxygen and substrate utilization by all the major organ systems of the body.
 As a result, the demands for cardiac output decrease; in addition, hypothyroidism directly alters cardiac function through changes in myocyte-specific gene expression .
 This topic will review the cardiovascular manifestations of overt hypothyroidism.
 Other symptoms of hypothyroidism and cardiovascular manifestations of subclinical hypothyroidism are discussed separately.
-(See "Clinical manifestations of hypothyroidism" and "Subclinical hypothyroidism".)
+(See "Clinical manifestations of hypothyroidism" and "Subclinical hypothyroidism in nonpregnant adults".)

 The major cardiovascular changes that occur in hypothyroidism include a decrease in cardiac output and cardiac contractility, a reduction in heart rate, and an increase in peripheral vascular resistance (figure 1) [2,3].
 There are also significant changes in modifiable atherosclerotic risk factors, including hypercholesterolemia, diastolic hypertension, carotid intimal media thickness, and endothelial derived relaxation factor (nitric oxide), which accompany overt hypothyroidism [1-5].